-The 2017 PSU awards provide the opportunity for participants to receive shares of our common stock based on the attainment of pre-established financial performance targets based on our cumulative basic earnings per share ("Basic EPS") amount over the three-year performance period 2017-2019.
+The 2018 PSU awards provide the opportunity for participants to receive shares of our common stock based on the attainment of pre-established financial performance targets based on our cumulative Basic EPS amount over the three-year performance period 2018-2020.
 Each PSU granted to participants represents the right to receive one share of our common stock, but the ultimate number of shares of our common stock to be earned with respect to a participant's PSUs will be determined at the end of the performance period depending on actual results as compared to the target performance metrics.
 Payouts could range from 0% to 200% of the target number of PSUs offered to the participant, depending on the cumulative Basic EPS as compared to target Basic EPS for the performance period.

-The terms of the PSUs provide that the payouts will be capped at 100% of the target number of PSUs granted if absolute total shareholder return is negative during the performance period, regardless of Basic EPS performance.
-The PSUs vest upon the determination date (March 2020) for the actual results at the end of the three-year period and require that the recipients continue to be employed by the Company through the determination date.
+The terms of the PSUs provide that the payouts will be capped at 100% of the target number of PSUs granted if absolute TSR is negative during the performance period, regardless of Basic EPS performance.
+The PSUs vest upon the determination date (March 2021) for the actual results at the end of the three-year period and require that the recipients continue to be employed by the Company through the determination date.
 The PSUs can only be settled in shares of our common stock.